jvrsantacruz/rchat/README.md

 A specific config file can be given by passing the `--config` option or setting the `RCHAT_CONFIG` envvar.

+#### Aliases

+Use shorter names for certain contacts by declaring them in the config file:

+    [rchat.aliases]
+    "my-alias" = "@full-long-name"

+The string "my-alias" will then be expanded to "@full-long-name" before a message is sent:

+    rchat send --to my-alias "Hi!"

 ### Environment Variable